 Revolutionary Ideals provides a unique opportunity for 30 teachers to study the American Revolution and Founding Era in Providence, Rhode Island, during summer 2022.
 National History Day is working with the Rhode Island Historical Society, which will be celebrating its 200th anniversary in 2022, on programming, events, and site visits.
 Revolutionary Ideals is generously funded by Tom Lauer.

-Applications are now being accepted for this program.
 Program and travel fees are paid by National History Day.

 Teachers must meet these requirements:

 • Teacher applicants of any subject from grades 6-12 may apply.
 School librarians are also eligible for this program.

 • Teacher applicants must be employed or serve as public, private, parochial, charter, independent, or home school educators.

 • All accepted participants will be required to submit proof that they are fully vaccinated against COVID-19.

 Teachers selected will work over the course of six months to learn about and research the context of the ideals behind the American Revolution and Early Republic.
 After the institute, teachers will work in pairs to create lesson plans relating to the founding ideals of the revolutionary era.